Working with the Vector Index

 That configuration can be found on the start page of the asset collection.

-On the right, select Crosswalk Configuration
+On the right, select Crosswalk Configuration.

-In the Crosswalk configuration, change the label matching method
+In the Crosswalk configuration, change the label matching method to vector index.

 Run the Problems and Suggestions to see the recommendations based on the Vector Index.